 Whether you are creating new automation or scheduling existing macros and VB scripts, there’s a lot you can do with Microsoft Office/Office 365 tasks and robotic process automation software.
 Here are just a couple examples:

 Generate and distribute documents.
 You could take a list of hundreds or thousands of email addresses and send a personalized mail merge email to them on a regularly scheduled basis, or whenever you want at the push of a button.

 Merge multiple slide decks together using PowerPoint ActiveX automation and convert to PDF.
-This task is available in the downloadable sample bundle.
-(Click here to download the samples)

 4. Simplify User Onboarding and Offboarding by Automating Active Directory